masa-2a/DjHands/README.md

 source .venv/bin/activate  # or .venv\Scripts\activate on Windows
 ```

 3. Install dependencies.
-Might be prompted to install a moer recent version, which should work unless otherwise stated.
+Might be prompted to install a more recent version, which should work unless otherwise stated.
 ```
 pip install -r requirements.txt
 ```